neighborhood-projects

 • Mostly daytime work with some possible evening and weekend work

-• Tree and/or vegetation trimming along roadside
+• Tree and/or vegetation trimming and clearing along roadside

 Answers to Questions about Underground Electric Lines